apache/rocketmq/docs/en/Feature.md

 - When consumer local cache messages span exceeds consumeConcurrentlyMaxSpan, default value is 2000.

 The result of consumer flow control is to reduce the pull frequency.

 ## Dead Letter Queue
 Dead letter queue is used to deal messages that cannot be consumed normally.
 When the first consumption of a message fails, the message queue will automatically resend the message.
 If the consumption still fails after the maximum number retry, it indicates that the consumer cannot properly consume the message under normal circumstances.
 At this time, the message queue will not immediately abandon the message, but send it to the special queue corresponding to the consumer.

 RocketMQ defines the messages that could not be consumed under normal circumstances as Dead-Letter Messages, and the special queue in which the Dead-Letter Messages are saved as Dead-Letter Queues.
-In RocketMQ, the consumer instance can consume again by resending messages in the Dead-Letter Queue using the console console.
+In RocketMQ, the consumer instance can consume again by resending messages in the Dead-Letter Queue using console.